-Sofa is not my full time gig.
+Sofa is not my full-time gig.
 I work for Think Company as a Senior Experience Designer.
-Balancing a full time job and this project can be tricky at times.
-Over the past year, I’ve found a system that works well for me, my wife, and cat.
+Balancing a full-time job and this project can be tricky at times.
+Over the past year, I’ve found a system that works well for me, my wife, and my cat.

 My wife had the idea of “work nights”.
 It’s dedicated days and times for me to work on Sofa, every Monday and Wednesday night.
 I can use this time to work on new features, marketing, thinking, research, and writing blog posts like this.

 Work nights have resulted in more time spent hanging with my wife, less burnout, better moods, and I actually get just as much done.
 The number of hours you spend on something doesn’t necessarily improve the outcomes.
 I’ve found the constraints of work nights give me the focus to work on the right things.

 Sofa 2.0 was originally a free app.
 There wasn’t any deep thought into this.
 I simply wanted to ship and have people use it.
 It was only after the rush of shipping that I started to think deeper about how to make money.

 As you know, there are a lot of ways to make money from apps: paid upfront, subscriptions, in-app purchases, advertising, etc. When thinking about these options, I was balancing the feasibility and level of effort to implement.
 I started with a paid upfront app given it was easy to explain and implement.

 In February, I changed the pricing of Sofa from free to $4.99.
 Over the six months that Sofa was a paid app I learned a few things:

 - $4.99 is seen as “expensive” when it comes to apps

 - Even if someone was truly interested in Sofa, the price instantly turned them away